 Trial ID or NCT#

 This is a global, multicenter, randomized, double-blind, stratified, vehicle-controlled study of the efficacy and safety of Patidegib Topical Gel, 2%, applied topically twice daily to the face of adult participants with Gorlin syndrome.
-Subjects will be required to apply the investigational product for 12 months.
+Participants will be required to apply the investigational product for 12 months.
 The primary endpoint is a comparison between the two treatment arms of the number of new surgically eligible BCCs (nSEBs) that develop over the 12 month period.

 A Multicenter, Randomized, Double-blind, Vehicle-controlled, Phase 3 Efficacy and Safety Study of Patidegib Topical Gel, 2%, for the Reduction of Disease Burden of Persistently Developing Basal Cell Carcinomas (BCCs) in Subjects With Basal Cell Nevus Syndrome